Homosexuality and the Church of Jesus Christ of Latter-day Saints: Summarized changes in teachings through the decades

 Since the first recorded mentions of homosexuality by top church leaders, teachings and policies around the nature, etiology, mutability, and identity around same-sex romantic and physical attractions have seen many changes through the decades.
-Church rhetoric around homosexuality has softened over time.
-For example, global church leaders (called general authorities) in the past unambiguously pronounced over 30 purported causes of homosexuality (e.g. addiction, contagion, recruiting, domineering mother, selfishness) and denied biological explanation.
-The church has since reversed many of its stances around homosexuality, including moving to a stance of neutrality on the origins of homosexuality, and acknowledging by implication that past leaders' encouragement of mixed-orientation marriages may have been erroneous.
+Church teachings and rhetoric regarding homosexuality have shifted over time.
+In earlier decades, some global church leaders (called general authorities) suggested various possible causes of homosexuality—including addiction, environmental influences, family dynamics, and selfishness —while generally dismissing biological explanation The church has since reversed many of its stances around homosexuality, including moving to a stance of neutrality on the origins of homosexuality, and acknowledging by implication that past leaders' encouragement of mixed-orientation marriages may have been erroneous.
 A table summarizing some of the major shifts in official dialogue is shown below.